extplug/plug-modules/README.md

 descriptive and readable name each.
 You can call `plugModules.register()` to inject all those names back into require.js, so you can use the global `require()` function on plug.dj.
-Alternatively, you can use `plugModules.require()` if you don't want to contaminate the global module-space.
+Or better, you can use `plugModules.require()` if you don't want to contaminate the global module-space.